-- Are you running the right reports? - Are you capturing all the right information for all business stakeholders? - ✓ Have you configured all the fields that are important to you?
+Are you capturing all the right information for all business stakeholders?

+Have you configured all the fields that are important to you?

 Allowing extra time for testing and validation once the system goes live helps you make sure the reporting results (1) accurately represent your lease portfolio and (2) meet FASB /IFRS compliance requirements.